-- 67.7.1.
-The official ball will be the only one that may be used in the games, and practices and will be supplied by the Company. - 67.7.2.
-The official ball may not be used in competitions, exhibition or friendly games other than the EuroCup, unless it is approved by the Company. - 67.7.3.
-No markings that may be visible in photos or on TV footage will be allowed on the ball. - 67.7.4.
-The balls used in each game must have all branding in proper conditions, without significant deterioration of their original design. - 67.7.5.
-The Company will provide the ball carts and include the EuroCup logo and the logos of any or all of its partners on their sides.
-The home club will provide the visiting team with two ball carts that hold a minimum of 12 basketballs each. - 67.7.6.
-It will be compulsory to place the ball carts designated by the Company on the centre of the playing court and within the TV cameras coverage before the game and during half-time.
+- 75.7.1 The official ball will be the only one that may be used in the games and practices and will be supplied by the Company. - 75.7.2 The official ball may not be used in competitions, exhibition or friendly games other than the EuroCup, unless it is approved by the Company. - 75.7.3 No markings that may be visible in photos or on TV footage will be allowed on the ball. - 75.7.4 The balls used in each game must have all branding in proper conditions, without significant deterioration of their original design. - 75.7.5 The Company will provide the ball carts and include the EuroCup logo and the logos of any or all of its partners on their sides.
+The home club will provide the visiting team with two ball cart that hold a minimum of 12 basketballs. - 75.7.6 It will be compulsory to place the ball carts designated by the Company on the centre of the playing court and within the TV cameras coverage before the game and during half-time.

-Article 68.
-Merchandise
+Article 76 Merchandise

-- 68.1.
-EP will be the only entity responsible for the production and/or sale of EuroCup merchandise. - 68.2.
-In no case may the clubs produce merchandise with the logos of the EuroCup, the Final or any other intellectual property of EP without the prior authorisation of this company. - 68.3.
-For the Final or any other event organised by the Company, only the Company and/or EP may produce and/or sell any type of merchandise regardless of whether or not it includes the EuroCup, the Final or any other event-related logo.
+- 76.1 EP will be the only entity responsible for the production and/or sale of EuroCup merchandise. - In no case may the clubs produce merchandise with the logos of the EuroCup, the Finals or any other intellectual property of EP without the prior authorisation of this company.

+76.3 For the Finals or any other event organised by the Company, only the Company and/or EP may produce and/or sell any type of merchandise regardless of whether or not it includes the EuroCup, the Finals or any other event-related logo.

-The Company will produce the EuroCup champion shirt.
+The Company will produce the EuroCup champion apparel.
 The clubs may send the logo of their main partner to be included in the shirt design.

-68.4.
-EP is authorised to use the brands, logos and emblems of the participating clubs, as well as the footage of players and teams from the EuroCup picture database, for producing EuroCup merchandise.

-- 68.5.
-EP is authorised to collect players' signatures from the clubs to promote and commercialise Euroleague Basketball products, including but not limited to collectibles, memorabilia and merchandise. - 68.6.
-The clubs may ask the Company to include any of their own merchandise items in the Euroleague Basketball online merchandise platform.
-The Company will study the request and will authorise it if considered appropriate for its own sales campaign. - 68.7.
-The clubs producing replicas for sale or promotional purposes must produce replicas of EuroCup playing uniforms.
+- 76.4 EP is authorised to use the brands, logos and emblems of the participating clubs, as well as the footage of players and teams from the EuroCup picture database, for producing EuroCup merchandise. - 76.5 EP is authorised to collect players' signatures from the clubs to promote and commercialise Euroleague Basketball products, including but not limited to collectibles, memorabilia and merchandise. - 76.6 The clubs may ask the Company to include any of their own merchandise items in the Euroleague Basketball online merchandise platform.
+The Company will study the request and will authorise it if considered appropriate for its own sales campaign. - 76.7 The clubs producing replicas for sale or promotional purposes must produce replicas of EuroCup playing uniforms.

-Article 69.
-Partnership and Promotion
+Article 77 Partnership and promotion

-69.1.
-General Principles
+77.1 General principles

-- 69.1.1.
-All club partners will respect the exclusivity granted to the EuroCup partners (see contract between EP and each club). - 69.1.2.
-The clubs will not be allowed to promote, advertise, or enter into agreements with any partner or company that contradicts with the exclusivity basis upon which EP defines all its partnership contracts, nor any event, entertainment or sports competition other than the EuroCup. - 69.1.3.
-Only in the case that EP signs a new partnership category contract within the season, will it allow the club to continue with its contradicting endeavour until the end of the season, always excluding any promotion during the Final, where all the advertising platforms are controlled by EP.
+All club partners will respect the exclusivity granted to the EuroCup partners (see contract between EP and each club).

+The clubs will not be allowed to promote, advertise, or enter into agreements with any partner or company that contradicts with the exclusivity basis upon which EP defines all its partnership contracts, nor any event, entertainment or sports competition other than the EuroCup.

+Only in the case that EP signs a new partnership category contract within the season, will it allow the club to continue with its contradicting endeavour until the end of the season, always excluding any promotion during the Finals, where all the advertising platforms are controlled by EP.
 When the season ends, the exclusivity basis will be the only modus operandi during games according to the relevant Contract signed between EP and the clubs.

-69.2.
-Exposure for EuroCup Partners
+77.2 Exposure for EuroCup partners